| * ALSO: Any straight link to a YouTube page from this old-skool webpage frame won't work anymore|

 If you think about it, it's actually not surprising at all.
 The printing press is not invented until when...1500?
 So every copy of ANY BOOK -- not just the Bible but Chaucer, Homer, Josephus, Aristotle, etc -- prior to that (and afterward for, say, 100 or so more years) had been HAND COPIED by human copyists...every sentence, every word, every letter.
 So of course mistakes were made which were passed on anytime THAT copy was copied, which resulted in a third generation copy containing ITS OWN mistakes which were passed on in addition to the prior set of errors.
-As I said: NOT SURPRISING, BUT NOT REALLY A PROBLEM if you regard the Bible as a quintessentially human moral guide, or as influential literature.
+As I said: NOT SURPRISING, AND NOT A PROBLEM if you regard the Bible as a quintessentially human moral guide, or as influential literature.
 Long-debated mysteries of conflicting Gospels and vengeful actions of a presumably loving Creator become understandable: It's not a divine book, but a perfectly HUMAN book.

 As Ehrman goes to great pains to explain, most of these hundreds of thousands of errors are insignificant: misspellings.
 But sometimes they're huge.
-The Gospel of John story of the woman taken in adultery ("Let him without sin cast the first stone...") appears in NO New Testament manuscript prior ot 400 AD or so: it is a story clearly inserted.
-More interesting to me, the story is not mentioned in any Biblical commentary until about 1000 AD.
+The Gospel of John story of the woman taken in adultery ("Let him without sin cast the first stone...") appears in NO New Testament manuscript prior ot 400 AD or so: it is a story clearly inserted by a copyist who either has his own agenda, or whose superiors have their own agenda.
+(Examples like this abound.)

 Stephenson's first book after his out-of-nowhere success with Snow Crash.
-J. Frederick George (aka George Jewsbury) is Stephenson's uncle, a distinguised historian; I'd love to know exactly how uncle and nephew collaborated, what their process was like, and how much of this is Stephenson and how much is George.
+J. Frederick George (aka George Jewsbury) is Stephenson's uncle, a distinguished historian; I'd love to know exactly how uncle and nephew collaborated, what their process was like, and how much of this is Stephenson and how much is George.
 (My uneducated guess would be that it's at least 70% Stephenson since it's a novel and George doesn't write novels.
 Also, it largely reads like Stephenson's other early work.
 In fact it makes me wonder if Stephenson wrote it himself, but got so many ideas and so much help from his uncle that he went ahead and gave him a writing credit.
 Again, just a surmise based on a veneer of circumstatial evidence.)